-Against such a backdrop, what can companies do to keep employees happy, engaged and motivated?
+What can companies do to ensure that their employees are happy, engaged and motivated?

 For RADA Business tutor Conrad Hornby, who has a particular interest in positive psychology, it comes down to organisational culture.
 “It’s about supportive boundaries.
 The boundaries that we set for individuals, so they can grow and develop.
 If the organisational culture is, for want of a better word, ‘toxic’ and not very supportive, then people are not going to want to give their best.”